 Worth Avenue Yachts do things a bit differently than the more traditional brokerage houses.
 Most charter yacht brokers work independently for their own commissions, but at Worth Avenue Yachts we recognized that was hurting you, the client.
 So we’ve pooled our resources and we now work as one unified team.
 You’ll still have a dedicated broker, but they have the global support and knowledge base of everyone behind them: the ‘hive mind’ of all the Worth Avenue Yachts brokers.
 Considering that Worth Avenue Brokers have sold over a billion dollars’ worth of yachts and have over a century’s experience between them, that’s an impressive knowledge-base to tap into!

-If you’re thinking about a yacht charter, get in touch with either charter broker Ali Kaufmann or charter broker Sara Hill, who offer a free service to yacht charter clients, and both have a wealth of experience!
-They will can start planning your next private charter vacation right away!
+If you’re thinking about a yacht charter, get in touch with our team, we offer a free service to yacht charter clients, and have a wealth of experience!
+We can start planning your next private charter vacation right away!